 - Show and share.
 Sharing work in progress, a new show or an exhibition you have enjoyed offers an insight into your work and inspiration, building audiences who are interested in the same things that you are.

 Remember that anything you tweet can be retweeted and shared endlessly: what you write becomes part of the public domain, so never write anything you wouldn’t say to someone’s face or to a large audience.

-A blog is a discussion or informational site consisting of discrete entries (“posts”) typically displayed in reverse chronological order (the most recent post appears first).
-Many artists use them for longer pieces of text as they don’t have the same post length limitations of Facebook and Twitter.
+A blog is a discussion or informational site consisting of entries (“posts”) typically displayed in reverse chronological order (the most recent post appears first).
+Many artists use them for longer pieces of text as they don’t have the same post length limitations of social networks.
 Although many blogs are gathered into specific service communities, like Blogger, WordPress or a-n’s artist blogs, they often rely on Twitter and Facebook to further promote content.